andymeneely/project-timber-wolf/scenarios/rivercity/booklet.md

 **Special Rules:**

 * TUNNEL.
-In planning, you place one Entrance on any external side.
+In planning, you place one Entrance one of the indicated spaces.
 * NO ENTRANCE LIMITS.
 Any number of player characters may start on an entrance.
 * Guide NPC (see rules) starts with 💡💡.
 * Special ability for Guide is PAUSE 💡.